gvacaliuc/elec240website/docs/lab6/experiment_6-1.md

 8. At 2 kHz, press `STOP`.
 You should see either several lines or several overlapping sine waves.
-This is an illusion caused by the fact that only a few samples of each cycle are being taken.
+This is an illusion caused by the fact that only a few samples of each cycle are being taken. **How many samples are being taken per cycle?
+Take a screenshot.**

-9. Make a sketch to illustrate what happens when the frequency of the waveform is equal to a small submultiple (1/5, in this case) of the sampling rate.

-10. To see the actual underlying waveform more clearly, switch the display to connected lines: Place the cursor on the box marked "display style" underneath the display and select the continuous line style from the "Common Plots" submenu.
+10. To see the actual underlying waveform more clearly, switch the display to a continuous line style from the "Common Plots" submenu.

 11. Restart the program and continue increasing the frequency of the function generator until you reach 5 kHz, stopping at several points along the way